TheTechdoodle/netflix-party-web/README.md

-# Netflix Party Web (netflix-party-web)
+# Netflix Party Web

-A web interface for Netflix Party
+A web interface for the Netflix Party Chrome extension

 ## Install the dependencies
 ```bash